wix/stylable/README.md

 |------------|-----------|
 |[stylable-intelligence](https://github.com/wix/stylable-intelligence)|VSCode extension providing language services for **Stylable**

-> Note: Stylable is in the process of [migrating](https://github.com/wix/stylable/issues/361) to a [scoped package](https://docs.npmjs.com/misc/scope) project structure on NPM, hence some packages are published with "@stylable/*" while some are not.
-Eventually all packages will be published under the @stylable scope.
+> Note: Stylable is in the process of [migrating](https://github.com/wix/stylable/issues/361) to a [scoped package](https://docs.npmjs.com/misc/scope) project structure on NPM, hence some packages are published with `@stylable/*` while some are not.
+Eventually all packages will be published under the `@stylable` scope.

 ## Contributing